 If any player could be called Mr. Brewer it is Robin Yount.
 He played his entire 20-year major-league career with the Milwaukee Brewers, debuting as an 18-year-old shortstop in 1974, and helped reinvigorate and re-energize a fan base that had been reeling since the Braves abandoned Milwaukee for Atlanta in 1966.
-Yount led the Brewers to their first AL pennant, in 1982, and that season became the first Brewer to be named league MVP.
+Yount led the Brewers to their first AL pennant, in 1982, and that season became the second Brewer to be named league MVP.
 Two years later he underwent career-threatening shoulder and arm surgeries, switched positions to center field, and was named MVP again, in 1989.
 The 17th member of the exclusive 3,000-hit club, Yount was elected to the Baseball Hall of Fame in his first year of eligibility.

 Yount endeared himself to Brewers fans and teammates because of his all-out hustle, humble nature, and team-first attitude.
 “Part of the reason I played as hard as I did,” he said years after retiring, “was because I didn’t want to embarrass myself.
 If you’re fearless, sometimes you get careless, and that’s when mistakes happened.”1 Yount never changed that style, even when he was nearing the end of his career.
 “He runs out every groundball to the pitcher as hard as he can,” said teammate B.J.
 Surhoff about the 34-year-old in 1990.
 “He is the best baserunner in baseball, he plays hitters perfectly, he’s an incredible clutch hitter, he gives himself for the team at all personal costs.
 When you play with him, you realize that he plays the game on the edge.”2